 By the time the problem comes to light, the consumer will normally have spent the "savings" they made each month - but did not know about - as part of their ordinary expenditure.
 So we will usually not deduct from the shortfall the notional past savings that the consumer made as a result of having made lower payments.

 We will generally assume that the consumer would have made the correct higher repayments if they had been asked to do so.

 In exceptional circumstances, we will deduct notional past savings (without interest) from the capital shortfall to the extent the lender can show that these savings are retained by the consumer as identifiable and "readily-realisable" assets.
 We will not do this if the consumer can show that it would be unreasonable to do so in the particular circumstances.

-Where appropriate, we will also award compensation for past distress or inconvenience - but only so far as it exceeds any notional past savings we have disregarded.
+Where appropriate, we will also award compensation for past trouble and upset - but only so far as it exceeds any notional past savings we have disregarded.
 Usually, we will not award compensation for the future inconvenience of having to make increased payments.

 Sometimes the underfunding has lengthened the mortgage term.
 Occasionally, this underfunding is counterbalanced by capital payments that the consumer has made (perhaps by lump sum or regular overpayments).